 Entrepreneurs: Lisa D’Amato

 The bib portion of the Dare-U-Go! folds down to create a perfect-seal lid and underneath contains a holder for a spoon, fork, or spork!
 This eliminates the need to carry multiple Tupperware containers, which of course are always causing clutter.
 The Dare-U-Go!’s three food compartments are also user-friendly, allowing you to divide healthy homemade meals into perfect portions.
-Entirely made from food-grade silicone that’s 100% BPA, PVS, and latex-free
+The product is 100% BPA, PVS, and latex-free and made from food-grade silicone.

 It has a soft neckband that rests comfortably against your baby’s neck and adjusts for size, allowing it to grow with your child.
-As the poppers are not tightly fastened or tied, it will loosen easily if it gets caught.
+It will loosen easily if it gets caught because the poppers are not tightly fastened or tied.
 The Dare-U-Go! is also easy to clean.
-It’s top-shelf dishwasher safe, and its one-piece construction allows for easy wipe-ups.
+Its top-shelf is one-piece construction allows for easy wipe-ups and is dishwasher safe.

 |$100,000 for 25%||$100,000 for 33%||Mark Cuban|